- Understand biology and identification of bird vetch

 Bird vetch is a perennial vine in the pea family that is native to Eurasia.
-Pea family plants are able to fix their own nitrogen with an association with michorrhizal fungi that reside in nodules on the roots.
-Nitrogen fixation allows species like bird vetch to grow in areas of low fertility, and is a common desirable trait for crops especially if they will be used as a soil building green manure.
+Pea family plants are able to fix their own nitrogen through an association with micorrhizal fungi that reside in nodules on the roots.
+Nitrogen fixation allows species like bird vetch to grow in areas of low fertility.
+This can be a desirable trait for crops, especially if they will be used as a soil building green manure.

-Bird vetch produces many seeds that are present in pods.
+Bird vetch produces many seeds that develop in pods.
 The seeds are relatively large, and not particularly adapted to long distance dispersal without the aid of animals or human activity.
-Seeds could be spread through soil, forage, or straw.
-Extensive seed banks can form, however, seed are only viable for up to 5 years.
+Seeds can be spread through soil, forage, or straw.
+Extensive seed banks can form; however, seed are only viable for up to 5 years.

 Bird vetch is a Restricted Noxious Weed in Alaska.
 The “restricted” status means that it cannot be sold as a contaminant in seed at amounts higher than specified.
 However, it can be sold as bird vetch.

-Bird vetch is a perennial vine with weak stems, and tendrils at the end of leaves that aid in climbing host plants, fences, and other erect objects.
-The climbing ability of bird vetch gives is a smothering growth habit.
+Bird vetch is a perennial vine with weak stems and tendrils at the end of leaves that aid in climbing host plants, fences, and other erect objects.
+The climbing ability of bird vetch results in a smothering growth habit.
 Leaves are pinnately compound with 8-10 pairs of leaflets.
 Flowers are light purple or violet, and are arranged on one side of a raceme with many flowers.
-The resulting fruits are narrow pea pods with about 5 seeds per pod, although the number of seeds can vary.
+The resulting fruits are narrow pods each containing approximately 5 seeds; the number of seeds can vary.

-Species similar to bird vetch that are often mistaken include the non-native hairy vetch (Vicia villosa) which has 10-20 leaflets and stems covered in long spreading hairs while bird vetch lacks hairs.
+Species similar to bird vetch that are often mistaken include the non-native hairy vetch (Vicia villosa) which has 10-20 leaflets and stems covered in long spreading hair.
+Bird vetch lacks hairs.
 Similar looking native species include marsh pea (Lathyrus palustris).
 Marsh pea is also a climbing spreading pea, but typically does not grow as vigorously as bird vetch.
-The stems of marsh pea and other Lathyrus species in Alaska, are winged while bird vetch stems are angled.
-One of the best ways to know if you are seeing a winged stem or an angled stem is to twirl the stem between two fingers.
+The stems of marsh pea and other Lathyrus species in Alaska are winged while bird vetch stems are angled.
+One of the best ways to distinguish a winged stem from an angled stem is to twirl the stem between two fingers.
 The angled stem will have abrupt edges, while the winged stem will flap between your fingers.
 Marsh pea in particular appears to be mistaken for bird vetch regularly, and should be described as a native look-alike that should not be pulled by accident.

 d.
 Introduction to North America and Alaska